enkidevs/curriculum/python/core/classes-i/creating-classes.md

 The `Employee` class can access both methods because they are in its block scope.
 (Shown with indentation.)

-The first thing that is not a part of the class is the `emp = Employee()` instantiation.
+The first code that is not a part of the class is the `emp = Employee()` instantiation.